pelodelfuego/vim-swoop/README.md

 An animation means more than a boring speech...

 ![](https://github.com/pelodelfuego/vim-swoop/blob/master/doc/images/moveSwoop.gif)

-You can edit the swoopBuffer and the changes you applied will be save for all corresponding files by saving the buffer
+You can edit the swoop buffer and the changes you applied will be save for all corresponding files by saving the buffer

-Especially useful to refactor a name in multiple files and keep control on it...
+Especially usefull to refactor a name in multiple files and keep control on it...

 Usage